Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .bash}
 Remember to replace NNN with the instance number specific to you.
-As the file is downloadERR2935805_fastqc.html ing you will see an output like:
+As the file is downloading you will see an output like:
 ~~~
 TO FILL
 ~~~